skarj/devops-examples/README.md

 # Image Fetcher
 This repository contains some usefull examples:
   * simple python falsk application that works with AWS Dynamodb and S3 services
+  * nginx-unit configuration example with python application in docker container
+  * docker compose examle for local tests
   * troposphere blueprints/stacker configs for AWS EKS cluster creation